EngMoheb/Elevvo-Data-Analytics-Internship/README.md

 - **📈 Progressive Complexity:** From basic analysis to advanced BI solutions

 ---

-## 🚀 Quick Start Guide

-### For Recruiters & Hiring Managers
-1. 📋 Check out the [Executive Summary](Reports.md/) for high-level insights
-2. 🎯 Browse project screenshots in each `task-*/snips/` folder
-3. 📊 Review the methodology and tools used

-### For Technical Review
-1. 📂 Open any `task-*/task-material/` folder for source files
-2. 🔄 Refresh Excel Power Query connections (data sources included)
-3. 🔍 Examine SQL scripts and Power BI models
-4. ✅ Check validation screenshots in `snips/` folders

-### For Learning & Inspiration
-1. 📖 Read individual task READMEs for detailed methodology
-2. 🧩 Study the Power Query M code for ETL best practices
-3. 💡 Explore the business insights and recommendation frameworks

----

 ## 📈 Key Achievements & Impact

 <div align="center">